Saravanan-Sivakumaran/CaseStudy/README.md

 Step 2:
 ************
-2. Download the Trivago.Zip folder and extract the same.
+2. Download the CaseStudy-main.Zip folder and extract the same.

 Step 3:
 ************